Eelviny/chia-docker/README.md

 ## Prerequisites

 For this setup, I assume that you have a single directory for storing plots, in this guide this path is shown as `/plot-storage`.
 Make sure this path is replaced with the actual location that your storage drives are mounted on.
-Only one directory is supported - you should be using some kind of RAID/drive pooling setup.
-[ZFS](https://openzfs.github.io/openzfs-docs/Getting%20Started/index.html) is highly recommended, and can pool drives together to make one big volume.
+One directory is supported out the box, but you can mount multiple drives to subdirectories the same directory and then modify the farmer.sh file to read all of them.

 A second drive is also indicated as `/scratch` - this is where the plotters will generate their plots.
 This should be a single fast (preferably NVMe) SSD.
 If you have multiple SSDs for plotting, consider putting them in RAID0 to allow for all plotters to share the resources.
 A performant filesystem such as XFS is good for this.